joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 In order to use multiple
 #### switch
-Similar to using if-else statements, `switch` statements help when testing a variable's value. `switch` statements can only be used to test a single value at a time though.
+Similar to using if-else statements, `switch` statements help when testing a variable's value. `switch` statements can only be used to test a single, integer-type value though.

 Example usage:
 ```C++